-Wetter-than-average conditions have dominated the northern parts of the Greater Horn of Africa over the past thirty days.
-Above-average rainfall was received over northwestern Ethiopia, which might have indicated a favorable performance of the June - September, rainfall season.
-Similar conditions were observed over bordering eastern Sudan and many local areas to the south and west (Figure 2).
-The latest reports indicated that resulting flooding has already killed many people, destroyed houses, and left many people affected over the Sennar State and South Darfur region in Sudan.
-In contrast, below-average rain persisted farther south over South Sudan, southwestern Ethiopia, Uganda, and southwestern Kenya.
+Wetter-than-average conditions have dominated the northern parts of the Greater Horn of Africa over the past 30 days.
+Above-average rainfall was received over northwestern Ethiopia, which has indicated a favorable performance of the June - September, rainfall season.
+Similar conditions were observed over Eritrea, Sudan and local areas of northeast and northwest South Sudan (Figure 2).
+Reports indicated that resulting flooding has killed many people, destroyed homes, and affected many people in the Sennar State and South Darfur region of Sudan.
+In contrast, below-average rain persisted farther south over central and southern South Sudan, southwestern/central Ethiopia, Uganda, and west Kenya.

 For vegetation conditions, the latest agro-climatic products exhibited near to above-average conditions over many areas.
-However, poor and below-average conditions remained over localized areas in central South Sudan, Uganda, western Kenya, and northwest Ethiopia.
+However, poor and below-average conditions remained over localized areas in central South Sudan, Uganda, and northwest Ethiopia.

-During the next week, seasonally, heavy rain is expected to continue over western Ethiopia, which may exacerbate flooding over downstream areas in Sudan and South Sudan.
-Moderate rain is forecast over South Sudan and southern Sudan.
+During the next week, seasonally, heavy rain is expected to continue over western Ethiopia, Sudan and South Sudan which may exacerbate flooding over many areas of the greater Nile river Basin.
+Meanwhile suppress rainfall is expected in central Ethiopia, and northwest Kenya.